Reapplication and Deferrals

 Admitted students may request a one-semester or one-year deferral.
 Deferrals requests are reviewed on a case-by-case basis and may be granted for a unique employment opportunity, special fellowship program, approved joint degree program, or family or medical emergency; deferrals are generally not granted for financial reasons.
 The granting of deferrals beyond one year is extremely rare.

-Deferral requests must be submitted in writing to the Dean of Admissions at The Fletcher School, and should be made before May 1 of the year you apply.
-Because students sometimes face unanticipated changes in their circumstances, deferral requests will be accepted until June 1 on a case-by-case basis.
+Deferral requests must be submitted in writing to the Director of Admissions at The Fletcher School, and should be made before the enrollment decision deadline specified in the admissions letter.
+Requests for a deferral due to unanticipated changes in student circumstances will be accepted on a case-by-case basis after that deadline.
 If a deferral is granted, students must submit a $2,000 non-refundable deferral deposit, in addition to the $500 non-refundable enrollment deposit (for a total of $2,500).
 Admitted students whose future plans remain uncertain, or those with insufficient funds, are advised to decline the offer of admission and reapply at a later date when circumstances may be more certain or stable.